cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

 ### Start Containers from CMS Open Data Container Images

-To get access to CMS software (CMSSW, ROOT, Python tools) for open data analysis, you can follow the steps outlined below.
+To get access to CMS software (CMSSW) and ROOT Python tools for open data analysis, you can follow the steps outlined below.

 ### CMSSW

 > For detailed information about CMSSW, you can refer to the documentation [CMS Open Data Guide](https://cms-opendata-guide.web.cern.ch/cmssw/cmsswanalyzers/).

-1. Download the docker image for CMSSW open data and start a container:
+1. Download the docker image for CMS open data and start a container:

     ```bash
     cd